morganhein/go-oops/README.md

 * UnknownError

 ### Type aliasing
-Type aliasing if you want to rename error types using
+Use type aliasing if you want to rename error types:
 ```go
 type SlowDownMcSpeedyError = TryAgainLaterError
 ```